RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 -

-The other settings are optional and can be changed to satisfy your requirements.
+The other settings are optional and can be adjusted to meet your specific requirements.

-When the gateway is configured to TTN and is successfully registered in the console, it will show up online.
+Once the gateway is configured for TTN and successfully registered in the console, its status will show as online.

 Connecting the Gateway with ChirpStack

 The ChirpStack is an open-source LoRaWAN Network Server.
-To learn more, refer to the ChirpStack site.
+For more information, visit the ChirpStack site.

 Using the Built-in ChirpStack